Haoming02/sd-webui-diffusion-cg/README.md

 > This is the fruition of the joint research between [TimothyAlexisVass](https://github.com/TimothyAlexisVass) with their findings, and me with my experience in developing [Vectorscope CC](https://github.com/Haoming02/sd-webui-vectorscope-cc)

 This Extension comes with two main features, **Recenter** and **Normalization**:
-> The features are disabled during Hires. fix pass

 ### Recenter